Santanu659/LendingClubCaseStudy/README.md

 # Lending Club Case Study
-> Lending Club Case Study is a data analysis and visualization project in which data from different different applicants have been studied to find out the probable reason for default cases.
+> Lending Club Case Study is a data analysis and visualization project in which data from different applicants have been studied to find out the probable reason for default cases.

 ## Table of Contents